 An informal meeting was held at 1600 on Friday 17th December 2021, to discuss the formation of a new APPG to look at ‘assessment’, the papers and the notes of the meeting will be distributed early in January 2022

 The APPG for the Teaching Profession was established in 2015 to ensure that issues affecting the teaching profession were discussed in a forum that included Parliamentarians and representatives of organisations working in the education sector.

 The increasing recognition of the need for a forum to address these issues led to discussions by members of both Houses about the need to establish an APPG for the teaching profession.
-With the involvement of the group formerly known as the Supply And Training of Teachers Advisory Group (SATTAG) and the Chartered College of Teaching, the group has attracted a membership of over 200.
+With the involvement of the group formerly known as the Supply And Training of Teachers Advisory Group (SATTAG) and the Chartered College of Teaching, the group has attracted a mailing list of over 200 education professionals.
 Meetings are minuted and these are recorded at the bottom of this page under Recent News.
 Future meeting dates are published on the Events page.
-If you would like to contact the group, please use the Contact Us page.
+If you would like to contact the group, please use the Contact page.